fergiemcdowall/norch/README.md

 ```

 Norch is a stand alone search server that can be installed with
 npm.
-It uses the `search-index` query language which integrates easily
+It uses the [`search-index`](https://github.com/fergiemcdowall/search-index) query language which integrates easily
 with JavaScript.

+Use Norch when you need a fast and lightweight backend to your search
+applications.

 # Quickstart